-As a general rule of thumb, you should never stop lead generating.
-However, as your business grows you won’t need to invest so much time and money into your strategy.
+As a general rule of thumb, you should never stop lead-generating.
+However, as your business grows, you won’t need to invest much time and money into your strategy.

 A good content marketing strategy can improve your search engine rankings and bring you leads organically.

 But every business is different.
-What suits you might not suit your neighbor, which is why a lot of small businesses trial different tactics at first.
+What suits you might not suit your neighbor, which is why many small businesses initially trial different tactics.

-So, you’ve started generating leads and you’ve built up a healthy-looking database of potential future customers.
-Now it is time to move on to sales prospecting.
+So, you’ve started generating leads and built up a healthy-looking database of potential future customers.
+Now, it is time to move on to sales prospecting.

-It encompasses everything that your sales representatives go through before they close a deal, from cold calling (although a truly cold call shouldn’t occur if you’ve got lead gen right) through follow up, all the way to (hopefully) the ultimate purchase decision.
+Sales prospecting encompasses everything your sales representatives go through before they close a deal, from cold calling (although a truly cold call shouldn’t occur if you’ve got lead gen right) through follow-up, all the way to (hopefully) the ultimate purchase decision.

 Depending on the nature of your business, this process may take some time.
-An individual might only take a few seconds to decide which brand of beans to buy but could take months before purchasing a house.
+An individual might only take a few seconds to decide which brand of beans to buy, but it could take months before purchasing a house.

 Within your sales prospecting process, there are three things that you have to manage.